docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-3.md

 ## Running App Dependencies

-Microsoft provide a SQL Server Express image for Windows on Docker Hub - [microsoft/mssql-server-windows-express](https://hub.docker.com/r/microsoft/mssql-server-windows-express/).
+Microsoft provide a SQL Server Express image for Windows on Docker Store - [microsoft/mssql-server-windows-express](https://store.docker.com/images/mssql-server-windows-express).
 [Express Edition](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express) is suitable for non-production and small-scale production environments (the current limitation is 10GB of storage), and with Docker it's easy to run separate databases in SQL Server instances, as separate containers.

 To run SQL Server Express in Docker, you can start a container from Microsoft's image: